A man carries his son on his shoulder while his wife looks on.

 How to avoid accrued interest

 Although it is important to try to avoid paying accrued interest, it is equally important to know ways to manage interest if it builds up.
-Some useful tips for managing accrued interest include:

-- Financial planning: Good financial planning can help you better manage your expenses and avoid accrued interest.
-Create a budget, and monitor your expenses, and try to make a larger monthly payment even if you can’t pay off your statement balance in full.
+• Financial planning: Good financial planning can help you better manage your expenses and avoid accrued interest.
+Create a budget, monitor your expenses, and try to make a larger monthly payment even if you can’t pay off your statement balance in full.
 A debt repayment plan can help you keep your finances under control and reduce interest expenses.

 Did you know?